 Simon the zealot was a disciple of Jesus who originated in Canaan.
 The only information available about Simon is that he was a zealot.
 Zealots were a Jewish fanatic sect who had little belief in the struggles and suffering accompanied by the Christian faith.

 With Simon’s background, we could say that his job description was politically inclined.
 He died a martyr.

 Matthew, also known as Levi as a son to Alpheus, was a controversial disciple of Jesus.
 His means of earning made him one of the controversial disciples of Jesus.
-Matthew, who lived in Capernaum died in Ethiopia in the hands of King Hyrcanus by a spear.
+Matthew, who lived in Capernaum died in Ethiopia at the hands of King Hyrcanus by a spear.

 Matthew’s occupation before the call by Jesus was as a tax collector.
 Tax collectors were the most hated set of people in those days, as they were unfair.
 Yet Jesus found him worthy of the course of the gospel.
 He has an entire book in the New Testament to his name.